tiendu/tiendu.github.io/src/content/blog/2026-08-13-what-if-ls-isnt-there.md

 Real systems are full of stupid constraints.

 Production machines are weird.
 Containers are minimal.
 A package you expect to be there isn't.
 Permissions are different.
 The network is half broken.
+There's no package manager.
+There's no internet access.
 The documentation tells you to run some command that simply doesn't exist on the machine in front of you.

 You rarely get the nice clean environment from the tutorial.